berkes/bitcoin-presentatie/technisch/01_slides.md

     @@@ ruby
     expected_hash = 000012345
-    payload = "data related to"
+    payload = "The Blockchain" +
-              " things happening"
-              " on the Bitcoin network"
+              "The sha-sum of the last block"
-    nonce = 1
+              "An extra transaction where I get BTC 25" nonce = 1

     untill(hash == expected_hash) {